How to Hang Framed Art

 Step 1: Height Calculation

-It is a bit of a science to the correct height at which artwork hangs for optimal viewing and minimal neck craning.
+The formula below calculates the correct height at which artwork should hang for optimal viewing and minimal neck craning.
 The idea is to hang artwork at “eye level” based upon the average human height of 5 feet 4 inches.
-See below for exceptions but this math should serve your purposes well.
+That said, see below for a list of exceptions.

 *NOTE: This measurement is essentially the distance from the point (with the wire pulled taught) at which the art will hang off the nail or screw to the top edge of the artwork.

 Exceptions to the Rule

 - Are you tall?
-If you and your family members happen to possess the height of NBA players or an Amazonian warrior tribe, use the starting number 60”.
+If you and your family members happen to resemble NBA players, use the starting number 60”.

 - Short?
 If you are endearingly height-challenged, use the starting number 56”.

 - Vaulted ceilings?
-If you have very high ceilings, use the starting number 60”.
+If you have high ceilings, use the starting number 60”.

 - Obstructions?
-Also adjust if this calculation causes guests to have to shove your Wingback chair out of the way to see the bottom half of your art or if it is hanging dangerously low over a blazing fire.
-Use your judgement!
+Also adjust if this calculation causes guests to have to shove your Wingback chair out of the way to see the bottom half of your art.

 Remember, the formula is simply a guideline, not an unwavering rule to live and die by.
 In the end, adjust as needed to look aesthetically pleasing and use your judgement.